zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/kendo-music-store-intro.md

 ## Explore the Tutorial

 Please use the tree navigation at the left to navigate the sections of this tutorial.
-It is split into two major applications.

-The "Web" application demonstrates Kendo UI Web and is intended for desktop browsers.

 ![kendo-music-store-intro-web-screenshot](images/kendo-music-store-intro-web-screenshot.png)

-The "Mobile" application demonstrates Kendo UI Mobile and is intended for phones and tablets.